Skip to content

 • make run: run the controller locally against the current kubeconfig

-• make build: build the manager binary
+• make build-operator: build the operator binary

 • make test: run non-e2e tests with envtest setup